+PREREQUISITE: CA 241

-Prerequisite: CA 241 or instructor permission This course explores the language of photography with particular attention to the photographic essay and the photographic illustration.
+This course explores the language of photography with particular attention to the photographic essay and the photographic illustration.
 Both black and white and color photography are included.
 A variety of techniques in photographic printmaking are explored with an emphasis on self-expression and craft.
 A lab fee may be required.
 1:5:3